byteroad/hello-k8/README.md

     configmap/kube-flannel-cfg created
     daemonset.apps/kube-flannel-ds created

 ## Next Steps

-- Ask IT to open port 443 of the server
-- For now, maybe create a test instance on AWS
-- Activate SSL configuration on ingress (see [SSL](#SSL) for generating the keys)
-- ** Enable external IP with traffic on port 443 ( use MetalLB)**
 - Install postgreSQL database on a separate server: https://github.com/byteroad/postgres-dgt
-- Update pygeoapi to publish feature collections from remote PostgreSQL database
-- Add tile services to the composition
-- Update pygeoapi to publish tile collections from the tile services
 - Port the rest of the pygeoapi configuration

 ## SSL